 The Noble - a PC-rated Aristocrat

-A character class for 3.5e D&D
+A character class for Pathfinder

 The Noble is a genuine Aristocrat, a truly superior specimen, descended from an ancient line of impeccable breeding and character.
 In bearing, demeanour and ancestry, he strides above the common herd.